I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-halexaminembr.md

 <p>None</p>

 ## -remarks
-<p>For a list of system-defined MBR partition type identifiers, see the table in <a href="https://msdn.microsoft.com/library/windows/hardware/ff563751">PARTITION_INFORMATION</a>.
-These identifiers are defined in the Ntdddisk.h header file.</p>

-<p>For a list of system-defined MBR partition type identifiers, see the table in <a href="https://msdn.microsoft.com/library/windows/hardware/ff563751">PARTITION_INFORMATION</a>.
+<p>For a list of system-defined MBR partition type identifiers, see the table in <a href="..\ntdddisk\ns-ntdddisk--partition-information.md">PARTITION_INFORMATION</a>.
 These identifiers are defined in the Ntdddisk.h header file.</p>

 ## -requirements
 <table>